The Golden Rule of Food Safety

 3 days

-Similar risks to meat salads.
+Similar risks to meat salads; risk of Salmonella.

 Vegan Sandwich